-Partitioning is essential and a huge topic in Azure Cosmos DB.
+Partitioning is essential and a massive topic in Azure Cosmos DB.
 Here is an overview.

 In Azure Cosmos DB, we can scale a large amount of data using partitioning, not just in terms of storage but also throughput.
 You create a container in your database and let Cosmos DB partition the data you store in that container.

-The data is written, committed, replicated, and indexed, all this in less than 15 milliseconds.
+The data is written, committed, replicated, and indexed in less than 15 milliseconds.

 The data will be replicated according to the selected consistency model from a local region.

 Cosmos DB does not need any schema or secondary indexes.
 It handles indexing automatically.
 It uses Bw-trees instead of B-trees.
 Bw-trees does not use latches.
-It makes use of multi-core technology and never updates a memory page in place to avoid cache invalidations, and it uses flash storage.
+It uses multi-core technology, never updates a memory page to avoid cache invalidations, and uses flash storage.

-Even though it takes care of indexing automatically, it still allows developers to implement a custom indexing policy.
+Even though it automatically takes care of indexing, it allows developers to implement a custom indexing policy.